 Since promotions in rank are not automatic, a faculty member applies by completing and submitting the Fixed-Term Faculty Data Form-Candidate for Promotion (see Appendix IV.C) by November 1st (see Appendix I) of each year.
-He or she must also provide a portfolio of supporting materials.
+They must also provide a portfolio of supporting materials.
 These materials should include evidence of student work, tests, assignments, syllabi, and handouts developed by the candidate.
-Also, the faculty member should include personal reflections and evaluations of his or her work as a teacher, advisor, and committee member.
+Also, the faculty member should include personal reflections and evaluations of their work as a teacher, advisor, and committee individual member.